Mielek/apim-policy-toolkit/docs/AvailablePolicies.md

 * set-variable
 * validate-jwt

-Policies not listed here are not implemented yet.
+Policies not listed here are not implemented yet, we are curious to know which [ones you'd like to use and are happy to review contributions](./../CONTRIBUTING.md).

 ## InlinePolicy